alanmitchell/solar-summary/solar_summary.md

 West of South.

 The graphs below summarize the performance of the system to date.
-These graphs are updated every 10 minutes; press F5 on your browser to refresh the data.
+These graphs are updated every 10 minutes; press Ctrl-F5 (Hard Reload) on your browser to refresh the data.

 ### Recent Production